 The offeror represents and certifies as part of its offer that it, ☐is, ☐is not, a small business concern.

-"Small business concern," as used in this provision, means a concern, including its affiliates, that is independently owned and operated, not dominant in the field of operation in which it is bidding on Government contracts, and qualified as a small business under the criteria 13 CFR Part 121.

 Small Disadvantaged Business Representation (Complete only if the offeror represented itself as a small business concern in paragraph (a) of this provision.)

-The offeror represents, for general statistical purposes, that it, ☐is, ☐is not, a small disadvantaged business concern.
+The offeror represents, for general statistical purposes, that it, ☐is, ☐is not, a small, disadvantaged business concern.

-"Small disadvantaged business concern" means a small business concern --

-That has received certification as a small disadvantaged business concern consistent with 13 CFR part 124, Subpart B; and

-No material change in disadvantaged ownership and control has occurred since its certification;

-That where the concern is owned by one or more individuals, the net worth of each individual upon whom the certification is based does not exceed $750,000 after taking into account the applicable exclusions set forth at 13 CFR 124.104(c)(2); and

-It is identified, on the date of its representation, as a certified small disadvantaged business in the database maintained by the Small Business Administration.

 Women-Owned Small Business Representation (Complete only if the offeror represented itself as a small business concern in paragraph (a) of this provision.)

 The offeror represents, that it, ☐is, ☐is not, a women-owned small business concern.
-"Women-owned small business concern" means a small business concern--

-Which is at least 51 percent owned by one or more women or, in the case of any publicly owned business, at least 51 percent of the stock of which is owned by one or more women; and

-Whose management and daily operations are controlled by one or more women.

 HUBZone Small Business Representation (Complete only if the offeror represented itself as a small business concern in paragraph (a) of this provision)